kidsdynamic/childrenlab_v2/README.md

 ## /v1/event/add - POST
 * Content-Type: application/json
-* Only when user has access to the kids, otherwise, the API returns 403 forbidden
+* Only when user has access to the kids, otherwise, the API returns 401 unauthorized
 * Date Time format is ***YYYY-MM-ddThh:mm:ssZ***

 #### Request Parameters